 DID YOU KNOW?
 Diatoms are tiny, single-celled organisms that live in ponds, rivers and oceans.
 They make their food using sunlight and carbon dioxide, just like plants.
 They also play a significant role in our environment by producing oxygen and serving as food for other aquatic creatures.
 These organisms may be tiny, but they significantly impact the world's ecosystems.

-Dr. Khurram Nadeem's research explores how shifting climate patterns could influence crop yield and agricultural productivity, particularly in Canada.
+Unveiling Climate Change's Impact on Canadian Agriculture Dr. Khurram Nadeem's research explores how shifting climate patterns could influence crop yield and agricultural productivity, particularly in Canada.
 By addressing these critical questions, his work provides valuable insights into adapting farming practices to changing environmental conditions.